What Is It?

 The Transjugular Intrahepatic Portosystemic Shunt (TIPS) procedure is a medical intervention used to treat complications of portal hypertension, which is high blood pressure in the portal vein system, often due to liver cirrhosis.
 Portal hypertension can lead to serious complications such as variceal bleeding (bleeding from enlarged veins in the esophagus or stomach) or refractory ascites (accumulation of fluid in the abdomen).

-During a TIPS procedure, an interventional radiologist creates a shunt (a small tunnel) within the liver to connect the portal vein (which carries blood from the digestive organs to the liver) to one of the hepatic veins (which carry blood from the liver back to the heart).
+Through a small incision in the neck, a shunt (a small tunnel) is created within the liver to connect the portal vein (which carries blood from the digestive organs to the liver) to one of the hepatic veins (which carry blood from the liver back to the heart).
 This shunt allows blood to bypass the liver, reducing pressure in the portal vein system and thus lowering the risk of bleeding from varices and decreasing ascites.

 This procedure is usually completed in an hour or two but may take up to several hours depending on the complexity of the condition and vascular anatomy.
+Some interventional radiologists prefer performing this procedure while the patient is under general anesthesia, while some prefer conscious sedation for their patient.

 How Do I Prep For The Procedure?